-The fourth theme, proposed by local multidisciplinary artist Rebecca Reid, is SMOKE & MIRRORS: a touchless carnival of the unconscious.
+The eighth theme, proposed by local multidisciplinary artist Rebecca Reid, is SMOKE & MIRRORS: a touchless carnival of the unconscious.
 A mystic in her own right, Rebecca is curious about the intersecting roles between stage magic and real magic.
 Artists are invited to explore “doors to the unconscious, trickery (optical/interpersonal/spiritual/political?), appearing & disappearing, (impermanence/mortality/quantum reality?), floating, secret things, conspiracies (aliens, illuminati, etc.), esoterica and the occult, illusions (the illusory nature of physicality?), spell casting, or a literal exploration of smoke and mirrors as makers mediums.”
 The final installations will be part of “an outdoor mini ‘carnival’ that one can look at but not touch.”

 This theme will unfold in our backyard (COVID regulations permitting), with social distancing and face masks.
 The first 23 visitors will receive a free souvenir.